-The reason for all the excitement?
+What's the reason for all the excitement (well, other than because Holly Berry is just so dang cute)?
 The pygmy hippopotamus is endangered, and this newborn calf is one of 32 pygmy hippos in the zoo's Species Survival Program.
 “Pygmy hippos are elusive and extremely rare in the wild, with only a few thousand thought to be left in the world,” Chris Massaro, Lowry Park Zoo's general curator said in a news release.
 “We’re one of only 13 zoos in the United States to care for this unique species, so this birth is especially important for us, and the entire Pygmy hippo population.”

 Keep scrolling to see more cute photos of mom and baby.